 Submit a direct deposit application to avoid delays in your WCB payments by receiving your payments by electronic transfer.
 Register for direct deposit.

-Under legislation, care providers do not require a signed release from an injured worker in order to provide medical information to the WCB because:
+Under legislation, care providers do not require a signed release from a worker in order to provide medical information to the WCB because:

 Copies of special reports – diagnostic, operative, and so on – should always be forwarded to the WCB.
 They provide us with relevant information, and save the attending practitioner from preparing a separate report.